Grand-Duc/iris-opencti-module/README.md

 ## Future Work
 From most probably to least probable, here are the future work that could be done on this module:
 ### Short Term
-- Add way more observables types and regex for multi value IoCs (e.g. filename|md5).
+- Add observables types multi value IoCs (e.g. filename|md5).
 - Add observable creation in comparison (in case an OpenCTI observable was deleted but still present in the IRIS case).
 - Add optional configuration to decide is IRIS has priority over OpenCTI on deletion of observables.
 ### Long Term